arnobert/rs41_rust/README.md

 ### This repo contains a new approach to a firmware for the Vaisala RS41 radiosonde, written entirely in Rust.

+[!IMPORTANT] 2024-05-03: Today I captured a RS41 with a new microcontroller: **STM32L412**.
+This repo is developed on the **old** revision (with STM32F100).
+I will create a branch for the new one asap.
+Do not attempt to flash a new revision!

 ## Obtaining the sonde
 The web contains lots of information about how to get and program a RS41.
 I am using a standard NXP LPC Link 2 with CMSIS-DAP firmware works with an adapter.